aiafrasinei/tomis-lang/docs/STACKAPI.md

     stack_index

-    stack name is optional (_index access to the current stack) top of stack notations: _1 _TOS
+    stack name is optional (_index access to the current stack) top of stack notations: _1
-    bottom of stack: _BOS

 API to create stacks: